Quick Answer

 Key Takeaways

-- Keep the battery charge between 20% and 80% for optimal longevity and avoid deep discharges.
+- Keep the battery charge between 20% and 80% to prevent unnecessary stress.

-- Adopt smooth driving habits and limit aggressive acceleration to reduce battery strain.
+- Use smooth driving techniques rather than aggressive acceleration to reduce power drain.

 Understanding Electric Car Battery Lifespan

-When you consider the lifespan of modern electric vehicle (EV) batteries, it’s important to recognize that they typically last between 12 to 15 years in moderate climates, equating to an average range of 100,000 to 200,000 miles.
+Modern electric vehicle batteries typically last between 12 to 15 years in moderate climates.
+This translates to an average range of 100,000 to 200,000 miles.

 How to Charge Your EV for Maximum Battery Life